header-banner-ASC.jpg

 Inclusive For Some Farmed Fisheries, While Exclusive For Others

-The ASC label has long been tailored toward the most powerful actors even though the ASC welcomes input from the public via forums and online reviewing.8 Problems like language and accessibility of information can hinder the opportunity to apply for the label.
-Even though smallholders may be able to access and understand the information, it is still a complicated process to comply with standards of food safety and traceability.8 Creating standards that are more geographically customized might at least open the doors for feedback and input from other regions.
+The ASC label has long been tailored toward the most powerful actors, even though the ASC welcomes input from the public via forums and online reviewing.8 Problems like language and accessibility of information can hinder the opportunity to apply for the label.
+Even though smallholders may be able to access and understand the information, complying with standards of food safety and traceability is still a complicated process.8 Creating standards that are more geographically customized might at least open the doors for feedback and input from other regions.

 As a fish farmer, having an ASC sticker on your seafood product is costly.
-Although the ASC receives no payment during the application process, income is still necessary for ASC to function as an organisation.
+Although the ASC receives no payment during the application process, income is still necessary for the ASC to function as an organisation.
 To ensure the ongoing function of ASC, the organisation takes a percentage of certificate holders’ sales as a source of income.
-This can create a dilemma between large-scale producers who typically have greater control over the market, and small producers who often struggle to enter into the market.8,9 Trying to combat this imbalance, the ASC has established a new opportunity to receive group certificates specifically for small-scale farmers.10
+This can create a dilemma between large-scale producers who typically have greater control over the market and small producers who often struggle to enter the market.8,9 To combat this imbalance, the ASC has established a new opportunity to receive group certificates specifically for small-scale farmers.10

 So, Is It Necessary To Have An ASC Label?